BrandonTsai/cloud-native-cookbook/2021_ITHome/_posts/2021-09-07-Function_and_Methond.md

 ---
-title: "#7 Function and Custom Type Declarations"
+title: "#7 Introduction of Functions"
 author: Brandon Tsai
 ---
-Introduction of Function
+Declairing Functions
 -------------------------

 We can use the `func` keyword to declair a function as following: